rehabstudio/vagrant-php-nginx-mysql-cake/README.md

 Similar to Node, puppet will search your `$siteRoot` for a `composer.json` file.
 If one is found, then the command `composer install` will be run on your behalf.
 If there are any changes throughout the lifetime of the project, be sure to manually delete any composer lock files before re-provisioning using the command `vagrant provision`.

+Note: for best results please create an OAUTH token and place it in the config.yml.
+GitHub has rate limiting which can cause the vagrant up to break if the limit has been reached.
+See http://developer.github.com/v3/#rate-limiting